• Skip to primary navigation

 Ingredients

-• 90 g Cannellini beans
+• 90 g Canned cannellini beans rinsed, drained and mashed

-• 230 g Zucchini grated and squeezed
+• 230 g Zucchini grated and strained of excess water (measured before straining)

 • 65 g Shallots